 Weitzman’s year-end report for retail in San Antonio shows an increase in both occupancy, as well as a notable decline in new retail space when based on the previous decade.
-Marcus Shaffer, senior vice president with Weitzman’s San Antonio office, discussed the current market, the boost in building, and forecast for 2020.
+David Nicolson, president with Weitzman’s San Antonio office, discussed the current market, the boost in building, and forecast for 2020.

 Q. What are we seeing in the San Antonio retail sector at this time?